fastmachinelearning/hls4ml/docs/advanced/hgq.rst

 .. image:: https://img.shields.io/badge/arXiv-2405.00645-b31b1b.svg
    :target: https://arxiv.org/abs/2405.00645

-High Granularity Quantization (HGQ) is a gradient-based automatic bitwidth optimization and quantization-aware training algorithm for neural networks to be deployed on FPGAs, By laveraging gradients, it allows for bitwidth optimization at arbitrary granularity, up to per-weight and per-activation level.
+`High Granularity Quantization (HGQ) <https://github.com/calad0i/HGQ/>`_ is a library that performs gradient-based automatic bitwidth optimization and quantization-aware training algorithm for neural networks to be deployed on FPGAs.
+By laveraging gradients, it allows for bitwidth optimization at arbitrary granularity, up to per-weight and per-activation level.

 .. image:: https://calad0i.github.io/HGQ/_images/overview.svg
    :alt: Overview of HGQ
    :align: center

-Conversion of models from High Granularity Quantization (HGQ) is fully supported.
+Conversion of models made with HGQ library is fully supported.
 The HGQ models are first converted to proxy model format, which can then be parsed by hls4ml bit-accurately.
-Below is an example of how to create a HGQ model and converting it to hls4ml.
+Below is an example of how to create a model with HGQ and convert it to hls4ml model.

 .. code-block:: Python